yhupe/masterblog-API/README.md

 ## Other things

-Tried my API?
-I'd love to hear your feedback!
+__Tried my API?__ <br> I'd love to hear your feedback!
 I'm still at the start of my programming journey, so any thoughts or suggestions would mean a lot.
 Or if you encounter any bugs or unexpected behaviour which I haven't mentioned in my swagger docs, feel free to give me a hint!
-Thanks!
+<br>__Thanks!__

 ## 🤙🏼